Gennethleia: The Sfakianakis version

-However, the release only inspired more debate.
-This time the question was: which version is better?

 Sfakianakis vs. Bikakis

 The two versions of the song have created a debate which still rages.
 Many claim that the passion that Bikakis presents in his version tips the scales in his favor; that, as the creator of the song, it is closer to his heart and that the meaning is more apparent in his voice.
 However, many say that Bikakis simply is no match for a voice like Sfakianakis’.

 The argument tends to go more often than not to the Sfakianakis camp, but mainly on account of the imbalance of profiles: even after the release of the song Bikakis remained a relative unknown to the majority of Greeks, enjoying fame only amongst a select few listeners of refined taste, and he generally shuns the limelight.
 On the contrary, Sfakianakis is the subject of a huge fan base, and in Greece he is a true celebrity in every sense.

-The Relationship between Sfakianakis and Bikakis
+The relationship between Sfakianakis and Bikakis

 The second release of Genethlia was done only with Bikakis’ blessing.
 In fact, he even contributed with an introduction on his lyra.
 Some accusations of jealousy on Bikakis’ part have proven completely unfounded – he has always been quick to point out that Sfakianakis has never claimed the song as his own, and has always credited Bikakis as being the composer and first performer of the song.
 Bikakis says that even when Sfakianakis changed one word from the original (the word ‘τριαραντάρισα’ to ‘σαραντάρισα’) he made a point of asking permission first.
 In fact, Bikakis claims that Sfakianakis’ endorsement of him is the one factor that has made him famous in all of Greece – “I don’t like being ungrateful.”
 Bikakis said in a 2005 interview.

 One year after the release of the song by Notis Sfakianakis, Sfakianakis brother Giorgos, whose idea it was for Sfakianakis to perform that song, died at the age of 47.

 In 2004, the year of the release of Sfakianakis' version, Sfakianakis had himself suffered the loss of his brother Giorgos.